5 questions to help you zero in on the best software for your midsize or small law firm

 4. What data do you need to get out of the application?

 Your software needs to have features that will make your accounting simpler and more transparent.
+Is matter management key to your parsing of the data?

 - What reports do you want to use?